Frequently Asked Questions

 We do not have a limit on visitors and you are free to visit anywhere in the facility.

 Is there any private space available to use?

 We have a private space in our solarium or conference room.
-Please just give us 24-hour notice to reserve the area.
+Please give us 24-hours notice to reserve the area.